RSVP Abridgment of Boundless Reason

 · ·

 To compete well, we need to consider the spatial boundaries that define the field.
-For example, at the Battle of Thermopylae, boundaries defined by the Athenian-controlled Gulf of Malia and the shoreline cliffs protected the Spartans and their allies from attacks from the north.
+For example, at the Battle of Thermopylae, boundaries defined by the Athenian-controlled Gulf of Malia and the shoreline cliffs protected the Spartans and their allies from flank attacks.
 To compete well, we also need to consider the temporal boundaries that define the field.
 In the second half of the twentieth century, the most important development in strategic thinking was the idea of deciding well more quickly than competitors do.
 In terms of boundaries, this concerns getting closer than competitors to the boundary formed by the flow of time.
 The person most responsible for the popularity of this idea was John Boyd.

 · · ·